cabforum/smime/SBR.md

 ### 1.3.1  Certification authorities
 Certification Authority (CA) is defined in [Section 1.6.1](#161-definitions).
 Current CA Members of the CA/Browser Forum are listed here: https://cabforum.org/members.
 ### 1.3.2  Registration authorities
-With the exception of sections __, the CA MAY delegate the performance of all, or any part, of [Section 3.2](#32--initial-identity-validation) requirements to a Delegated Third Party, provided that the process as a whole fulfills all of the requirements of [Section 3.2](#32--initial-identity-validation).
+With the exception of [Section 3.2.3](#3222--validation-of-domain-authorization-or-control), the CA MAY delegate the performance of all, or any part, of [Section 3.2](#32--initial-identity-validation) requirements to a Delegated Third Party, provided that the process as a whole fulfills all of the requirements of [Section 3.2](#32--initial-identity-validation).

 Before the CA authorizes a Delegated Third Party to perform a delegated function, the CA SHALL contractually require the Delegated Third Party to: